-Claire graduated as a Physiotherapist from Coventry University and in 2005 was awarded a Fellowship of the Chartered Society of Physiotherapy (CSP).
+Claire graduated as a Physiotherapist from Lanchester Polytechnic (now called Coventry University) and in 2005 was awarded a Fellowship of the Chartered Society of Physiotherapy (CSP).

 Between 1999 and 2003 Claire held a strategic leadership role as Vice Chair, then Chair, of the CSP Council and was invited to speak at a range of national and international conferences.

 Claire has had experience of commissioning, having been a member of the Professional Executive Committee (PEC) of Tower Hamlets PCT for four years, leading on service redesign of a range of patient pathways.
 She is also an experienced service manager having held the post of Joint Head of the Physiotherapy Service at Bart's Health NHS Trust.

 Claire believes that the patient must always come first when delivering high standard care.

 Prof. Anwar R. Padhani is an internationally recognized Oncological MRI Radiologist at Paul Strickland Scanner Centre, Mount Vernon Cancer Centre, London.
 He is Professor of Cancer Imaging at the Institute of Cancer Research, London.